GSA/MasteringAgenticAISystems_supplementals/cert_mapping/README.md

 ## Overview

 **"Mastering Agentic AI Systems"** is a comprehensive study material covering agentic AI systems, from fundamentals through advanced production deployment.
-While originally designed to provide comprehensive support for the **NVIDIA NCP-AAI (NVIDIA Certified Associate AI)** certification, the breadth and depth of this material make it a valuable resource for preparation across multiple major AI and cloud certifications:
+While originally designed to provide comprehensive support for the **NVIDIA NCP-AAI (NVIDIA Certified Profesional- Agentic AI)** certification, the breadth and depth of this material make it a valuable resource for preparation across multiple other AI certifications:

-- **NVIDIA NCP-AAI** (NVIDIA Certified Associate AI)
 - **AWS AIP-C01** (AWS Certified: AI Practitioner)
 - **Databricks Generative AI Engineer Associate**
 - **Google Cloud Professional Machine Learning Engineer (PMLE)**
 - **Microsoft AI-102** (Azure AI Engineer Associate)

-This folder contains detailed mappings showing how study chapters align with knowledge items for each certification, enabling learners to identify which chapters provide comprehensive preparation for their target credential.
+This folder contains detailed mappings showing how study chapters align with knowledge items for each certification.

 ## Understanding the Mappings

-### How This Resource Is Structured
+The detailed mapping results are available in the CSV files within this folder.
+Each file lists all chapters and shows exactly which knowledge items receive "H", "M", "L", or "N" ratings:

+- **`nvidia_NCP-AAI.csv`** – Full mapping of 94 chapters to 53 NVIDIA knowledge items
+- **`aws_AIP-C01.csv`** – Full mapping of 94 chapters to AWS Certified AI Practitioner knowledge areas
+- **`databricks_genAI_EngAsc.csv`** – Full mapping of 93 chapters to 54 Databricks skills
+- **`google_PMLE.csv`** – Full mapping of 93 chapters to 36 Google Cloud ML Engineer knowledge items
+- **`microsoft_AI-102.csv`** – Full mapping of 93 chapters to Azure AI-102 certification knowledge

 Each certification mapping file (`.csv`) indicates how chapter content aligns with specific certification knowledge items using a four-level relevance scale: